MicrosoftDocs/fabric-docs/docs/real-time-intelligence/multivariate-anomaly-detection.md

 ## Part 6- Attach the environment to the workspace

-In this step, you attach the environment you created in the previous step to the workspace where you will run your notebook.
+In this step, you attach the environment you created in the previous step to the workspace where you'll run your notebook.

 1. Select workspace settings icon from the top menu ribbon.
 1. Expand the **Data Engineering/Science** section and select **Spark settings**.